 Personal interviews with program faculty members prior to acceptance are required.
 Rehabilitation Counseling applicants participate in a group interview.
 All interviews are scheduled by program faculty shortly after the application deadline.
 Program Directors review applications and pay particular attention to each applicant’s ability to address program specific professional goals and professional identity in the statement of intentions.

 For general application requirements, please click here.

 The Rehabilitation Counseling Program underwent a full curriculum review and revision in 2018.
 Beginning in the fall of 2019, the program is now a 60 credit curriculum leading to the Master of Science degree.
-Our program is divided into two main areas of study that include 42 credits of Counseling Foundations and 18 hours of Rehabilitation Foundations.
+Our program is divided into two categories; Foundations of Professional Counseling (39 credits), and Rehabilitation Counseling courses (18 credits), plus one 3 credit elective.
 This includes 9 credits of Clinical Counseling Competencies, which is comprised of a three credit practicum (100 hours of supervised counseling experience) and six credits of internship (600 hours of supervised field experience).

 For specific course information, please review the Rehabilitation Counseling Program Manual.

 For additional information on the curriculum, visit the Loading...
 Catalog.